jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.
 Company you want to unmark has not already been unmarked.

     1. Test case: `unmark 1`
        Expected: Unmarks the contact at index 1 to remove the tick on the box on its right.
 Details of the unmarked contact shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `unmark 0`
        Expected: No company is unmarked.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

     1. Other incorrect unmark commands to try: `unmark`, `unmark x`, `unmark t`, `...` (x is an index our of range, t is an index which is already unmarked)
        Expected: Similar to previous.